Blockstream/satellite/README.md

    in your system.
 Assuming 64-bit systems, the default path will either be `/usr/local/lib64/python2.7/site-packages` on RedHat/Fedora or `/usr/local/lib/python2.7/dist-packages` on Ubuntu.
-Double check by looking into one of these directories and searching for `framers` and `blockstream` folders.
+Double check by looking into one of these directories and searching for `framers` and `blocksat` folders.

    In case you can't find these folders, you can manually discover where the